cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-15-understanding-angular-directive-scopes.md

 #### Loner View

-Our view for the `loner` directive will use the scope provided by the `LonerCtrl`, which defines it's own `min` & `max` scope properties with different values than the ones on `StereoCtrl`.
+The `loner` directive view will use the scope provided by the `LonerCtrl`.
+It defines it's own `stereo` object with `min` & `max` scope properties with different values than the ones on `StereoCtrl`.
 Each instance of the `loner` directive will get its own isolated version of the `LonerCtrl`.
-This means that if you change the `min` or  `max` on a directive it does not effect any other instances of the directive.
+This means that if you change the `min` or  `max` on a directive it will not effect any of the other instances of the directive.

 ```
 <div ng-controller="LonerCtrl as vm">